bendrucker/packhorse/README.md

   * `path` (string)
   * `optional` (boolean)

+Paths are resolved relative to the current working directory for the process.
 The first package will be considered the "leader" for `pack.get` calls.
 Packages where `optional` is `true` will be excluded if they are not found.

 In addition to `load`, `packhorse` exposes the `Pack` and `Package` constructors.